gpadolina/TimeSeries-notes/TimeSeries/05 - TimeSeriesRegressionModels.md

 The ```tslm( )``` function fits a linear regression model to time series data.
 It is similar to the ```lm( )``` function which is widely used for linear models, but ```tslm( )``` provides additional facilities for handling time series.
+#### Fitted values
+Predictions of y can be obtained by using the estimated coefficients in the regression equation and setting the error term to zero.

+Plugging  in the values of x1t,...,xkt for t=1,...,T returns predictions of yt within the training-sample, referred to as *fitted values*.